mkrapp/mkrapp.github.io/_posts/2024-11-06-data_generating_process.md

 - "Over time, things are getting warmer, though there are still some cooler periods."
 (Climate Change)
 - "The trend is upward, but sales can vary a lot from month to month."
 (Retail Sales)

-**Fact number one: Looking at data makes you think about the *What*.**
+# Fact number one: Looking at data makes you think about the *What*.

 That's good but not good enough.
 You can do better.
 You want to understand "Why" things are the way they are and "How" they came to be.[^1] You are describing that facts but you are not (yet) looking into what kinds of actions have brought those facts to life.
-If you were to think about *actions, motions, or occurrences*, the power of making predictions would be at your fingertips.
+If you were to think about *actions, motions, or occurrences*, you start thinking about what those actions, motions, or occurences would give rise to.

-As I said in the beginning, I look at data a lot.
+I look at data a lot.
 Being a climate data scientist, I am curious about the past, the present, and the future of the climate system.
 Climate science, as a discipline, is rich in data.
 There are about 17,500 stations around the world that record weather data ([source](https://wmo.int/activities/global-observing-system-gos/global-observing-system-gos)).
 There are currently 322 earth observation satellites in orbit around Earth ([source](https://wmo.int/topics/earth-observation-satellites)).
 We do that because

 > Accurate weather forecast and climate prediction are crucial for decision making and support for appropriate action to mitigate the impacts of natural hazards and climate change. \- [WMO](https://wmo.int)

 Weather forecast goes beyond looking at data.
 And that brings us to fact number two.

-**Fact number two: Generating data makes you think about  *How*.**
+# Fact number two: Generating data makes you think about the *How*.

 Here, by data I mean fake data[^2].
 Yes, I am saying that you should create fake data.
 Everyone should.
 You might actually learn something.
 Creating fake data is not easy.
 Particularly, if you want to make your fake data look real.
 Here's a challenge.